 This is not because they pre-existed in a different world prior to birth, but because their source is in God.
 Again this is figurative language, and the same Greek preposition “ek” shows up here as well.

-All believers are said to be “of God” ( “ from God”, “of the truth”, “of the light”, “born from above”, “born from the spirit”, and “not from the world” ).
+All believers are said to be “of God” ( “ from God”, “of the truth”, “of the light”, “born from above”, “born of the spirit”, and “not of this world” ).

 ( “born of God” is “born again” )

 The wicked are likewise said to be “from beneath,” and “of the devil,” and “of this world” (John 8:23, Acts 13:10, 1John 3:10).

 It is simply figurative language and refers primarily to who a person follows after.
 The pre-existence of John is all according to the grand scheme.
 Because God foreknows all and knows his people beforehand, it is as if they existed beforehand, because they existed in the mind of God.